KimDuckUn/StopPedLoiteringInChairs/readme.txt

 Ensure StopPedLoiteringInChairs

 If you can not get a FiveM script to work.
 Or know how install one I highly recommend you don't dev for FiveM.
 This script was made by ChatGPT.
-Because I got pissed ofd that Gabz and UncleJust and other MLO devs are lazy and allow AI to spawn in chairs.
+Because I got pissed off that Gabz and UncleJust and other MLO devs are lazy and allow AI to spawn in chairs.

 Overview: